reKOmo/workspace-to-yalc/README.md

 ## Description

-Looks for `workspace` protocol packages and adds them to yalc.lock for easy install in docker containsers.
+Looks for `workspace:` protocol packages and adds them to yalc.lock for easy install in docker containsers.

 ## Run